 - Fair editing—not necessarily super professional, but with a clear beginning, middle, and end.

-Conclusion: Just do it, it’s super easy.
+Conclusion: Just do it, it’s super easy (in an alternate reality).